raikasdev/craftjs/README.md

-# CraftJS
+# CraftJS (raikas' fork)
-CraftJS is a Bukkit plugin that adds support for writing plugins in TypeScript and JavaScript.
+CraftJS is a PaperMC plugin that adds support for writing plugins in TypeScript and JavaScript.

 ## Current status